- Where can Botox® be used to stop sweat?

 - The gentials and anal fold.

-Technically, however, it can be used anywhere in an ‘off-label’ or approved application (by a doctor).
+Technically, however, it can be used anywhere in an ‘off-label’ or approved application (by a doctor or nurse).
 It is the same product used for joint and muscle pain, for instance, or on the face to smooth wrinkles.

 How does Botox® for hyperhidrosis work?